Russian unemployment could top 10% if lockdown lasts more than a month

 Under the negative scenario, according to the expert, unemployment can reach 7mn people, which will be 10.5% of the working population.

-"Taking into account the factors working for us in the labour market: big employment in the public sector, the practice of enterprises to reduce labor and personnel costs instead of layoffs, administrative leave, - an optimistic scenario will become possible and the number of unemployed will grow to a maximum of 5-5.5mn people," Safonov said.
+"Taking into account the factors working for us in the labour market - big employment in the public sector, the practice of enterprises to reduce labour and personnel costs instead of layoffs, administrative leave - an optimistic scenario will become possible and the number of unemployed will grow to a maximum of 5-5.5mn people," Safonov said.